kwaldenphd/python-structured-data/README.md

 - What do you see?
 - How can we start to make sense of the data based on available documentation?

-QXB: Write code + comments that load the data in Python using the two different approaches highlighted in this lab:
+Q3B: Write two programs that load the data in Python using the two different approaches highlighted in this lab:
 - Lists and sublists (steps 51-60, or steps 61-69 for loading the file using a for loop)
 - Dictionaries (steps 92-98, and steps 99-100 cover how to deal with a file that does not include a header row)

+Answer to this question includes program + comments that document process and explain your code.

-QXC: What challenges did you encounter for Q9 and Q10?
+Q3C: What challenges did you encounter?
 How did you address or solve them?

 # Delimiters & Escape Characters